Department of Natural Resources

-The DNR budget also includes funding for other programs, such as minerals management, the Office of Great Lakes, and Mackinac Island State Historic Parks.
+The DNR budget also includes funding for other programs, such as invasive species prevention and control, Great Lakes Restoration Initiative, minerals management and Mackinac Island State Historic Parks.

 Finally, the DNR budget includes one-time funding for a variety of initiatives.
 Funding is provided on a one-time basis due to revenue constraints or due to the initiatives being one-time in nature.
 The initiatives that are funded on a one-time basis and the revenue sources supporting these investments vary from year-to-year.